Local Travel Experts

 Day 4

 It is a one-hour ride on the bus from Barcelona.
-But right after leaving the city you will already see the impressive silhouette of Montserrat, the serrated mountain, on the horizon.
-The highest peaks of this massive, weirdly shaped rock reach 1200 metres (4000 feet) and our bus will take us close to the Benedictine monastery at an altitude of 750 metres.
+But right after leaving the city, you will already see the impressive silhouette of Montserrat, the serrated mountain, on the horizon.
+The highest peaks of this massive, weirdly shaped rock reach 1200 meters (4000 feet) and our bus will take us close to the Benedictine monastery at an altitude of 750 meters.

-With your guide you will go on a short walk to the basilica and get a one-to-one encounter with La Moreneta – the holy Black Madonna.
-Afterwards, we will take a look into the Basilica, which is home of the oldest boys’ choir in Europe.
+With your guide, you will go on a short walk to the basilica and have a one-to-one encounter with La Moreneta – the holy Black Madonna.
+Afterward, we will take a look into the Basilica, which is home to the oldest boys’ choir in Europe.

 For those who want to go a bit further, we will have some free time for a short hike to one of the chapels spread all over the mountain or for a ride with the cable car to the top for awesome views from the Mediterranean Sea to the Pyrenees.

-On the decent with the bus to Barcelona in the early afternoon, our guide will give you some ideas on where to spend some free time in the city.
+On the descent with the bus to Barcelona in the early afternoon, our guide will give you some ideas on where to spend some free time in the city.

 Day 5

-After an early breakfast you will catch the comfortable bus again and travel around 6 hours to Madrid.
-Check-in to your hotel in Madrid in the early afternoon and refresh a bit before we will go out to see the city.
+After an early breakfast, you will catch the comfortable bus again and travel around 6 hours to Madrid.
+Check in to your hotel in Madrid in the early afternoon and refresh a bit before we go out to see the city.

 “Gran Via is a street that is full of life and energy, with a vibrant street scene and a lively atmosphere that never sleeps.”